jonnywong3/odin-recipes/README.md

 # odin-recipes
-Make first website using HTML and Git skills learned from the Odin Project Purpose is to list recipes
+Make first website using HTML and Git skills learned from the Odin Project.
+Purpose is to list recipes.